es-socrates/getty/README.md

    ```

 5. Install dependencies with pnpm (via Corepack): **pnpm install**
-6. Run the **pnpm run build** command to build the app.
+6. Build the app with **pnpm run build** (runs the full pipeline: copies assets, builds admin + widgets with Vite, syncs `dist-frontend/` into `public/`, reapplies SRI, minifies legacy JS).
+7. Alternatively, for faster widget-only iterations:
+   - `pnpm frontend:build` – compile Vite widgets into `dist-frontend/`.
+   - `pnpm sync:frontend` – copy the build into `public/` and refresh SRI attributes.
+   - `pnpm add-sri` – re-run integrity hashing manually if you copy files by hand.
-7. Then run **pnpm run start:prod**.
+8. Start the server in production mode with **pnpm run start:prod**.
-8. The server will run the app with the address http://localhost:3000.
+9. The server will run the app with the address http://localhost:3000.
-9. Open getty in your web browser and configure your widgets in admin.
+10. Open getty in your web browser and configure your widgets in admin.

 **Important:** If you download an update from getty, you must repeat the installation process.
 In some cases, there may be new dependencies to install, so the process may need to be repeated.